Pierre Testu-Brissy: Ballooning career

+He also described his first ascent, thus:

 Scientific experimentation

 On 18 June 1786 he flew for 11 hours and made the first electrical observations as he ascended into thunderclouds.
 He stated that he drew remarkable discharges from the clouds by means of an iron rod carried in the basket.
 He also experienced Saint Elmo's Fire, a phenomenon in which luminous plasma is created by a corona discharge from a rod-like object in an atmospheric electric field.

 Damage compensation

 In 1786 Testu-Brissy was the first man who was called upon to pay damages for crops which had been trampled (mostly) by the rustics who flocked to see him.

 Equestrian ballooning

 On 15 October 1798 in Paris, Testu-Brissy completed the first balloon flight on horseback, ascending from Bellevue, Meudon (Château de Bellevue).
 The horse, which had been trained to stand perfectly still regardless of surrounding activities, endured bleeding from its nose and ears due to the altitude.

 Gaston Tissandier's Histoire des ballons et des aéronautes célèbres (History of famous balloons and aeronauts) described Testu-Brissy's equestrian ballooning thus :